rcap107/forecasting/objectives.md

 - Exercise: custom splitter with metadata routing on datetime info: year-based splitting with year passed as feature.
     - clean implementation would require making `SkrubPipeline` implement the `get_metadata_routing` method like the `sklearn.pipeline.Pipeline` does.

+- Exercise: Use a `sklearn.ensemble.RandomForestRegressor` to handle multioutput horizon forecasts and show that it handles out of the box the multioutput problem and thus is faster than using a `sklearn.multioutput.MultiOutputRegressor`.